SM Spirituality Media

 Definition

-The fact of experience — the sheer being-aware that is present in every waking moment and arguably in sleep too.
-Philosophy names it qualia and calls its explanation the 'hard problem' (David Chalmers, 1995: why does any physical process feel like anything at all?).
-The Advaita Vedānta tradition calls it cit — the knowing quality of awareness — and treats it not as a product of the brain but as the ground in which the brain, along with everything else, appears.
-Its nature is simultaneously the deepest unsolved problem in science and the central object of inquiry in the non-dual and mystical traditions.
+The bare fact of experience: the being-aware present in every waking moment, and arguably in sleep too.
+Philosophy names this experiential feel qualia, and calls the question of its explanation the 'hard problem' (David Chalmers, 1995).
+The Advaita Vedānta tradition calls it cit, the knowing quality of awareness.
+Advaita treats it not as a product of the brain but as the ground in which the brain, along with everything else, appears.
+Consciousness is simultaneously the deepest unsolved problem in science and the central object of inquiry in the non-dual§ and mystical§ traditions.

 written by editorial · revised continuously